 Who doesn’t love a good chocolate muffin, they are an easy to grab breakfast or mid-afternoon chocolate hit.
 But why settled for those dry, crumbly ones off the shelf, when you can so easily make your own!
-So here it is – my Essential Vegan Chocolate Muffins recipe!
+So here it is – The Essential Vegan Chocolate Muffins recipe from @Peachicksbakery!
 Soft, dark and gooey as well as dairyfree, eggfree, soyfree and vegan friendly (for all of you taking part in Veganuary!)
 What more do you need?!

 The most difficult thing about this recipe is resisting the urge to eat the muffin mix before it goes in the oven!
 Vegan, dairyfree chocolate spread is fairly easy to get hold of.
 You can make your own with hazelnuts like this great recipe from the Minimalist Baker.
 Or for a nutfree version, try this yummy version from Emma over at the Freefrom Farmhouse!

 This is a basic muffin recipe that you can take and tinker with to make an infinite number of different flavours.
 It is fitting then that this is the first in a new series I have planned for The Peachicks’ Bakery called Essential Allergy Friendly Recipes – all the essential recipes you will need in your dairy/eggfree kitchen!
 You can make a fruit & nut muffin by adding dried fruit & hazelnut.
 Triple chocolate muffins by using different types of chocolate chunks.
 If you like Chocolate Oranges, you can also swap the chocolate spread Sweet Freedom Orange Spice Choc Shot.
 I quite fancy trying a rocky road muffin with marshmallows, biscuit chunks and chocolate chips!